-Ben-Julian or ‘BJ’ started his policing career when he joined the Metropolitan Police Service in 1990 as a police constable in the then Chingford and Walthamstow areas of North East London.
+Ben-Julian or ‘BJ’ started his policing career when he joined the Metropolitan Police Service (MPS) in 1990 as a police constable in the then Chingford and Walthamstow areas of North East London.

-BJ moved then to the first of a number of postings to the Territorial Support Group (TSG) working at Caledonian Road and then North Finchley bases.
+BJ moved then to the first of a number of postings to the Territorial Support Group (TSG), working at Caledonian Road and then North Finchley bases.
 In this role he developed his interest in public order and event policing, as well as gaining policing experience across London in both uniform and plain clothes.

-Following his stint with the TSG BJ was promoted to Chief Inspector taking up the operations role at Paddington Green within the City of Westminster.
-As well as leading response policing for this busy area of central London he also had responsibility for the Secure Counter Terrorist Custody suite.
+Following his stint with the TSG, BJ was promoted to chief inspector, taking up the operations role at Paddington Green within the City of Westminster.
+As well as leading response policing for this busy area of central London, he also had responsibility for the Secure Counter Terrorist Custody suite.
 BJ qualified as an advanced public order commander and was awarded a Post Graduate Diploma in Police Leadership from Leicester University during this period.

-In 2006 BJ was promoted to Superintendent and moved to Lewisham in South East London in the operations role.
-Here he led community and response policing and oversaw the implementation of Safer Neighborhood Teams as well as the policing of Millwall Football club.
-He developed key multi agency partnerships and joint tasking across a range of issues including licensing, crime prevention and drug and alcohol intervention.
+In 2006 BJ was promoted to superintendent and moved to Lewisham in South East London in the operations role.
+Here he led community and response policing and oversaw the implementation of Safer Neighborhood Teams as well as the policing of Millwall Football Club.
+He developed key multi-agency partnerships and joint tasking across a range of issues, including licensing, crime prevention and drug and alcohol intervention.

-Whilst at Lewisham BJ also took over leading the Criminal Investigation Department alongside his operations function.
-This provided him with valuable insight into more complex crime investigations as the opportunity to integrate these often separate areas of work.
-It was also during this period that he graduated as part of the Cabinet Office LeadersUK senior public service leadership programme.
+Whilst at Lewisham, BJ also took over leading the Criminal Investigation Department alongside his operations function.
+This provided him with valuable insight into more complex crime investigations and the opportunity to integrate these often separate areas of work.
+It was also during this period that he graduated as part of the Cabinet Office Leaders UK senior public service leadership programme.

 BJ is married to a serving officer and has two daughters.